artis3n/course-vault-github-oidc/README.md

     ![Create a new repository](https://user-images.githubusercontent.com/6969296/212442636-86499765-9429-451a-8dfc-1d7f48fa836e.png)

-1. After your new repository is created, wait about 20 seconds, then refresh the page.
+1. After your new repository is created, wait about 20 seconds, then refresh that page.
 Follow the step-by-step instructions in the new repository's README.

 </details>